|THE 2017 GREENER GIVING GUIDE|

 2. Give the gift of helping endangered plants and animals . . .

 . . . with a gift membership to the Center for Biological Diversity.
 Wondering what to get that person on your list who has everything?
 Have no idea what your environmentally savvy friend wants this year?
 Maybe you have a niece, cousin or classmate who talks about animals all the time.
 Give the gift that really does keep giving all year long: a gift membership.
 It includes a subscription to our action-packed membership newsletter, Endangered Earth; weekly opportunities to take action online; and special invitations to events.
 Your gift to a friend, colleague or family member will be leveraged to win stronger protections for wild animals, plants and places around the globe.

-3. Give a gift for the present — for a brighter future.
+3. Give a gift for a brighter future.

 If you want to give one of the most meaningful gifts around, leave a legacy for our planet and the diverse life it supports by making a bequest to the Center.
 Ask your attorney or trusted financial advisor to help you find the best type of bequest for your situation, which may include naming the Center in your will or as a beneficiary in a retirement plan, IRA or charitable trust.
 Your planned gift will help ensure the continued effectiveness of the most effective species-focused conservation organization (the Center, of course!) in protecting animals, plants and wildlands for many years to come.